 • Staffing changes, including addition or deletion of budgeted staff, shall require prior COR approval.
-Individual salaries may be exceeded up to 5% of the highest salary range without prior COR approval.
+Individual salaries may be exceeded up to 5% without prior COR approval.

 Adequate and appropriate staffing is normally the most important factor in the successful delivery of contracted services.
 Any permanent change to the number (FTEs) or classification of staff requires prior written approval.
-Salaries for each classification may be listed as averages, with the added information of the salary ranges.
-An individual salary may be exceeded up to 5% of the highest salary range without prior written approval by the COR, as long as the overall 10% rule is heeded.
+Salaries for each classification may be listed as averages, and individual salaries may be exceeded up to 5% without prior written approval by the COR, as long as the overall 10% rule is heeded.
 NOTE: Bonuses, incentive pay, and other types of special employee pay require prior written approval by the COR and must comply with Office of Management and Budget (OMB) Guidelines